Back to blog

 • Pointed ends require protective settings

-When selecting a marquise, symmetry becomes critical.
-Both pointed ends must align perfectly, and the stone should be centered precisely.
-Length-to-width ratios between 1.75 and 2.25 typically look most balanced.
+When selecting a marquise, symmetry is critical.
+Both pointed ends must align perfectly, and the stone must be centered precisely in its setting.
+Length-to-width ratios between 1.75 and 2.25 typically look most balanced on the finger.

 Pear

-The pear shape, also called teardrop, combines the brilliance of a round with the elongating effect of a marquise.
-This romantic shape offers versatility in how you wear it—point facing up or down—and creates a distinctive silhouette.
+The pear shape, also called a teardrop, combines the brilliance of a round brilliant with the elongating effect of a marquise.
+This romantic shape offers versatility in orientation — worn with the point facing up toward the fingertip, or down toward the hand — and creates a graceful, distinctive silhouette.

 Key characteristics:

 Pear shapes require careful symmetry evaluation.
 The rounded end should be perfectly curved, and the point should align precisely with the center of the curve.
-This shape pairs beautifully with delicate settings that don't overwhelm its graceful lines.
+This shape pairs beautifully with delicate, refined settings that don't overwhelm its graceful lines.

 Heart

-The heart shape represents the ultimate romantic gesture.
-This distinctive cut requires exceptional skill to execute properly, as both lobes must be symmetrical and the cleft clearly defined.
+The heart shape represents the ultimate romantic gesture in engagement jewelry.
+This distinctive cut requires exceptional skill to execute properly — both lobes must be symmetrical and the center cleft clearly defined to make the shape instantly recognizable.

 Key characteristics: